beeminder/conservaround/README.md

-The idea is to write a show-number function for displaying numbers to normal people that doesn't resort to scientific notation (e.g., show "2M" or "2 million" instead of "1e6") and is easily portable between Javascript, Ruby, and Python.
+The idea is to write a showNumber function for displaying numbers to normal people that doesn't resort to scientific notation (e.g., show "2M" or "2 million" instead of "1e6") and is easily portable between Javascript, Ruby, and Python.

 Also it should have a parameter for the conservative direction -- down (-1) or up (+1) -- to round.
 So if the number is 3.001 that rounds to "3" unless we need to err on the high side, in which case it would round to "3.1" or "4" or whatever, depending on desired precision.

 Changelog:

 2023-11-20: cleanup of the tidyround() function
 2019-11-23: bugfix
 2019-06-21: switch to all client-side code
 2017-01-20: spec'd and stubbed